 627. Curb Cuts – Finding curb cuts that give access to people with disabilities

-628. Utility Poles – Inventorying utility poles with important attributes like overhead/underground, number of lines and date of construction.
+628. Utility Poles – Inventorying utility poles with important attributes like overhead/underground, number of lines, and date of construction.

-629. Waste Collection – Defining areas of waste collection, finding suitable rounds of service when given a waste or transfer station.
+629. Waste Collection – Defining areas of waste collection, and finding suitable rounds of service when given a waste or transfer station.
 (Waste Collection – uDig)

-631. Spatial Data Infrastructure – Connecting multiple users in separate departments for managing data, metadata, users and tools.
+631. Spatial Data Infrastructure – Connecting multiple users in separate departments for managing data, metadata, users, and tools.

-634. CityScan – Managing city assets (road conditions, utilities, billboards and sign inventories) with mobile LiDAR to inventory and ensure safety standards.
+634. CityScan – Managing city assets (road conditions, utilities, billboards, and sign inventories) with mobile LiDAR to inventory and ensure safety standards.